-At its regular meeting of December 18, 2008, the Planning Commission considered City Council Bill #08-0236 for the purpose of selling a portion of Diamond Street between West Fayette Street and Shad Alley.
-City Council Bill #08-0236 is the required legislation that will give the City authority to sell the aforementioned portion of Diamond Street.
-This is the final step in a four step process that is needed to dispose of surplus right-of-way property.
+At its regular meeting of December 18, 2008, the Planning Commission considered City Council Bill #08-0235, for the purpose of closing a portion of Diamond Street between West Fayette Street and Shad Alley.
+City Council Bill #08-0235 is the required legislation that will formally close the aforementioned portion of Diamond Street.
+This is the third step in a four step process that is needed to dispose of surplus right-of-way property.
 This action is consistent with previous Planning Commission action.